Judy Cornwell

 Judy Valerie Cornwell (born 22 February 1940) is an English actress.
 She is best known for her role as Daisy in the British sitcom Keeping Up Appearances (1990–1995).
 She also played Anya Claus in Santa Claus: The Movie (1985).
 In her later years she became known for playing Miss Marple in many stage productions, including A Murder is Announced between 2015 and 2016.

 Biography

 Cornwell's father served in the RAF and she grew up in Britain, where she attended a convent school, with Penelope Keith.
+She attended Lewes County Grammar School for Girls.
 She later attended Saint Michael Boarding school in Heacham, Norfolk, before moving to Australia with her family.
 She has written about her childhood experiences in her autobiography Adventures of a Jelly Baby.
 She later returned to Britain and became a professional dancer and comedian in her teens, working her act between the nudes at Dhurjati Chaudhury's Irving Theatre Club, on Irving Street, off Leicester Square, London, before becoming an actress.
 Her career includes roles in radio's The Navy Lark, the play Oh!
 What A Lovely War, her own TV comedy series Moody and Pegg, and a season with the Royal Shakespeare Company.